Todd McKenney

 Todd McKenney (born 31 May 1965) is an Australian dancer, theatre performer and TV personality.
-He got his big break on the Chanel 7 Series, Simon’s Battered Sav.
 He is best known as a judge on the Australian television talent show Dancing with the Stars.

-As a theatre performer, he has appeared in numerous productions, including singer Peter Allen in the theatre production The Boy from Oz.
+As a theatre performer, he has appeared in numerous productions, notably singer Peter Allen in the theatre production The Boy from Oz.

 Early life

 McKenney grew up in Perth, where his father was a jail warden and his mother a dance teacher.
 They separated when he was 9.
 He began his entertainment career on a children's television show as Percy Penguin.

 McKenney trained in jazz, tap, acrobatics and ballroom dancing.
 He represented Australia in ballroom and Latin American dancing, and won many international awards.

 Career

 McKenney has performed on stage since 1983 in productions including 42nd Street, The Pirates of Penzance, Camelot, La Cage aux Folles, Singin' in the Rain, and Priscilla Queen of the Desert - the Musical.
 In 1992, he played the role of ballroom dancer Nathan Starkey in Baz Luhrmann's film Strictly Ballroom, alongside his future Dancing with the stars Australia co-star Sonia Kruger, as well as Paul Mercurio.

 McKenney rose to fame in 1998 when he created the lead role of Peter Allen in the Australian production of The Boy from Oz.
 He performed the role 766 times between 1998 and 2000.
 However, when the production went to Broadway in 2003, Hugh Jackman landed the role over McKenney.

 Outside musical theatre, McKenney is best known as a judge on Australia's version of Dancing with the Stars.
 He has appeared on all fifteen seasons of the show since 2004.

 McKenney took on his first non-musical role in 2006, starring as Michael Minetti in the Ensemble Theatre production of Richard Alfieri's two-hander play Six Dance Lessons in Six Weeks with Nancye Hayes at the Playhouse Theatre in the Sydney Opera House.
 The play remains the most successful in the Ensemble Theatre's history, and the pair reprised these roles ten years later at the Concourse Theatre, Chatswood, reuniting with Sandra Bates for her final directorial role.
 McKenney performed his Casting Couch production at the Ensemble's Kirribilli premises in 2016, interviewing Queenie van de Zandt, Georgie Parker, and Simon Burke in different performances.